We bring you the Top 10 list over popular Norwegian Girls Names in 2013.

-It's really close race in the top, and last year's winner Emma had to let Nora take over the throne this year.
+It's really close race in the top, and last year's winner Nora had to let Emma take over the throne this year.
+Again!
+Because the year before it was Emma who was the winner.

 Like for any other country, the Norwegian girl's names are changing with fashion and popularity, but many of the most popular ones has long traditions in Norway.